top of page

 • Analysing the risks involved in implementing change and/or continuing with the status quo.

-• Consulting with people of lived experience of services/ potential future users/ carers and providers.
+• Engaging with and consulting people who have lived experience of services/ potential future users, carers, providers and other relevant stakeholders e.g health.

-• Writing a commissioning strategy which identifies clear service development priorities and specific targets for their achievement.
+• Writing a commissioning strategy which identifies service development priorities and specific targets for their achievement.

 Do